Prairie State Energy Campus: Costs

 PSEC started delivering electricity in 2012 at prices well above market rates.
 Some of its investors resell the energy at a loss, some raise consumer rates, and two backed out of the project.
 PSEC's original $2 billion estimated cost attracted municipal electric utilities to invest and to sign 28 year contracts.
 However, as of early 2010 the estimated cost had increased to $4.4 billion, requiring investors to borrow more money and raising the projected cost of electricity to undesirable levels.
 Peabody in response capped construction costs at "approximately $4 billion" excluding some costs such as coal development and transmission lines.
 In January 2013, with many municipalities adversely impacted by the high prices, the SEC subpoenaed information from Peabody.
-In a bid to exit its share of the Prairie State project, the City of Hermann, MO filed a lawsuit in March, 2015 against the Missouri Joint Municipal Electric Utility Commission and the Missouri Public Energy Pool, claiming that its share of $1.5 billion in debt issued to support Prairie State imposed an unconstitutionally high level of debt on the city.
+In a bid to exit its share of the Prairie State project, the City of Hermann, Missouri, filed a lawsuit in March 2015 against the Missouri Joint Municipal Electric Utility Commission and the Missouri Public Energy Pool, claiming that its share of $1.5 billion in debt issued to support Prairie State imposed an unconstitutionally high level of debt on the city.

 Peabody divested its 5.06% stake in the project in 2016, accepting $57 million for its original investment of nearly $250 million.
 The buyer was Wabash Valley Power Association, a Midwest cooperative.